con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > sgrib pa thams cad nges par grol/ /
 > mkha' ltar mnyam pa nyid la gnas/ /

-Quelling the pain of threefold suffering,
+Soothing the pain of threefold suffering,
 Bringing the trio[^85-1] to an end, endless,
 Arriving at the threefold liberation,
 Completely free of every obscuration,